Billaferd/QuantumNexus/Designers/Art Direction Bible.md

 The function of each card type must be the primary driver of its artistic composition.

-* **Unit Cards: The Actors**
-  * **Composition**: Character-focused, dynamic poses reflecting their role.
+* **Unit Cards: The Spatial Actors** * **Composition**: Character-focused, dynamic poses reflecting their role on the grid.
 Keywords like Horde or Swarm should be visualized with similar units in the background.
-Art for an Evolve unit should show the dramatic transformation from its previous form.
+Art for Massive units must strictly frame them against tiny background elements to communicate their 8-slot Line of Sight obstruction.
-* **Leader Cards: The Protagonists**
-  * **Composition**: More epic and commanding.
+* **Leader Cards: The Protagonists** * **Composition**: More epic and commanding.
 Wider shots showing the Leader directing others, or low-angle shots to emphasize scale and authority.
-* **Asset Cards: The Infrastructure**
-  * **Composition**: Object-focused and can be more static, depicting the asset itself—a power plant, a factory, or a holy shrine.
+* **Asset Cards: The Infrastructure** * **Composition**: Object-focused and can be more static, depicting the asset itself—a power plant, a factory, or a holy shrine situated in the Loadout Area.
-* **Event Cards: The Action**
-  * **Composition**: The most dynamic and impactful art.
+* **Event Cards: The Action** * **Composition**: The most dynamic and impactful art.
 The focus is entirely on the moment of the effect.
 Ritual cards should show the culmination of the ritual.
-* **Upgrade Cards: The Enhancement**
-  * **Composition**: A close-up or "macro" shot, focusing on the upgrade being applied to or integrated with its host.
+* **Upgrade Cards: The Enhancement** * **Composition**: A close-up or "macro" shot, focusing on the upgrade being applied to or integrated with its host.
-* **Terrain Cards: The Environment**
-  * **Composition**: An establishing or landscape shot that defines a place.
+* **Terrain Cards: The Environment** * **Composition**: An establishing or landscape shot that defines a specific quadrant on the grid.
 Units may be included for scale but must be secondary to the terrain itself.
-* **Mission Cards: The Narrative**
-  * **Composition**: More symbolic and illustrative rather than literal, representing the objective or concept of the mission.
+* **Mission Cards: The Strategic Contract** * **Composition**: More symbolic and illustrative rather than literal, representing the overarching doctrine, escalating passives, and the ultimate Theater 3 climax of the mission.

 ## **Part IV: Visual Language of the Game Interface**